Best Water Parks in the Midwest for 2026

 Kalahari Resort (Sandusky)

-Beyond the water park, the dry-side attractions at Kalahari Sandusky could fill a separate article: a 10,000-square-foot arcade, escape rooms, mini bowling, indoor go-karts, a ropes course, climbing walls, mini golf, and a full-service spa.
-For multi-day trips with kids of mixed ages, no other Midwest resort matches the breadth of activities.
-Our indoor water parks in Ohio guide covers this and other Ohio options in detail.
+Beyond the water park, the dry-side attractions could fill a separate article: 10,000 sq ft arcade, escape rooms, mini bowling, indoor go-karts, ropes course, climbing walls, mini golf, full-service spa.

 Great Wolf Lodge (Sandusky and Mason)

-Great Wolf Lodge has two Ohio locations, giving families in different parts of the state a nearby option.
-The Mason location serves the Cincinnati area, while the Sandusky location sits in the same cluster as Kalahari.
+Great Wolf Lodge has two Ohio locations: Mason serves the Cincinnati area, Sandusky sits in the same cluster as Kalahari.

 If you're traveling with toddlers or preschoolers, Great Wolf is often the better Ohio choice.
-Our toddler water park guide ranks the best parks for the youngest swimmers.
-Check Great Wolf's website for Ohio location details and pricing.
+See our toddler water park guide and which Great Wolf Lodge is best.

 Zoombezi Bay (Columbus)